shahid-n/traffic-sign-classifier/README.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80 %.
 This is obviously below the test set accuracy of 91 %, but can be accounted for by the small sample size.

-Nevertheless, the network's inability to distinguish between the 'Bicycles Crossing' and 'Children Crossing' signs is an unexpected surprise, since they normally seem to be completely different.
-Upon further reflection, however, it appears that the network might have been misled or confused by shadows or dirt / smudges in the training images, and the fact that the wheels might bear a passing resemblance to two figurines in otherwise very different signs.
+Nevertheless, the network's inability to distinguish between the 60 and 30 kph signs is an unexpected surprise, since the leading digits are quite different.
+It is possible, however, that some of the speed limit images are too blurry or obscured in some instances; alternatively, it could just be an idiosyncracy of this particular network architecture-cum-training weights and biases combination.

 #### 3. Deeper Examination of the Predictions